freenet/freenet-core/docs/src/tutorial.md

 use freenet_stdlib::prelude::*;
 ```

-Here we are importing the necessary types and traits to write a Locutus contract
+Here we are importing the necessary types and traits to write a Freenet contract
 successfully using Rust.

 ```rust,noplayground